 Fun Fact: Helen Hunt has the fourth most wins in this category’s history, racking up four trophies for “Mad About You,” but if she gets one more nomination, she’ll move past Betty White, Tina Fey, and Candice Bergen with eight total nods.
 (Julia Louis-Dreyfus has the most wins, seven, and nominations, 12, in the category)

 Notable Ineligible Series: Phoebe Waller-Bridge, “Fleabag” (ended); Julia Louis-Dreyfus, “Veep” (ended), Natasha Lyonne, “Russian Doll” (Season 2 has not premiered); Ellie Kemper, “Unbreakable Kimmy Schmidt” (competing as a TV Movie); Kirsten Dunst, “On Becoming a God in Central Florida” (ruled a drama series by the Television Academy)

 The State of the Race

 Will Amazon’s eponymous “Mrs. Maisel” be marvelous once more?
 Rachel Brosnahan is a former Emmy winner and two-time Golden Globes winner competing in a category now lacking the unstoppable sensation that was Phoebe Waller-Bridge and the inexhaustible champion that was Julia Louis-Dreyfus.
 “The Marvelous Mrs. Maisel” won eight Emmys and snagged 20 nominations in 2019, up from eight wins and 14 nominations in 2018, and now it’s back with 20 more nominations in 2020 — the most of any comedy series.
-All signs point to another big haul for the similarly received Season 3.
-Plus, Amazon already has old-timey ads up around Los Angeles, keeping the December release top-of-mind during these early days of FYC.
+All signs point to another big haul for Season 3, but does that mean Brosnahan is a lock?